enspiral-root-systems/coop-constitution/README.md

 18.1.1 An employee of the Company whom the director believes on reasonable grounds to be reliable and competent in relation to the matters concerned;

-18.1.2 A professional advisor or expert in relation to matters which the director believes on reasonable grounds to be within the person’s professional or expert competence;
+18.1.2 A professional advisor or expert in relation to matters which the director believes on reasonable grounds to be within the person's professional or expert competence;

-18.1.3 Any other director or committee of directors upon which the director did not serve in relation to matters within the director’s or committee’s designated authority.
+18.1.3 Any other director or committee of directors upon which the director did not serve in relation to matters within the director's or committee's designated authority.

 **18.2 Clause 18.1 applies to a director only if the director**

 18.2.1 Acts in good faith; and

 18.2.2 Makes proper inquiry where the need for inquiry is indicated by the circumstances; and

 18.2.3 Has no knowledge that such reliance is unwarranted.

 ### 19 SELF INTEREST TRANSACTIONS
 **19.1 Interests Register**

-19.1.1 A director must, forthwith after becoming aware of the fact that it is interested in a transaction or proposed transaction with the Company, cause to be entered in the interests register, and they disclose to the board the nature and extent of the director’s interest and the monetary value of it if the monetary value of the director’s interest is able to be quantified.
+19.1.1 A director must, forthwith after becoming aware of the fact that it is interested in a transaction or proposed transaction with the Company, cause to be entered in the interests register, and they disclose to the board the nature and extent of the director's interest and the monetary value of it if the monetary value of the director's interest is able to be quantified.

 19.1.2 A general notice entered in the interests register and, if the Company has more than one director, disclosed to the board to the effect that a director is a shareholder, director, officer or trustee of another named company or trustee for another named person or company and is to be regarded as interested in any transaction which may, after the date of the entry or disclosure, be entered into with that company or person, is a sufficient disclosure of interest in relation to that transaction.